denoland/docs/runtime/tutorials/digital_ocean.md

 Here's a step by step guide to deploying a Deno app to Digital Ocean using Docker and GitHub Actions.

-The pre-requisite for this is:
+The pre-requisites for this are:

 - [`docker` CLI](https://docs.docker.com/engine/reference/commandline/cli/)
 - a [GitHub account](https://github.com)